KibutuJr/Tata-Data-Visualisation-Tableau/README.md

 # Tata Data Visualization – Tableau Project

 ## 📌 Overview

 This repository showcases a data analysis and visualization project completed as part of the [Tata Data Visualisation Virtual Experience Program](https://www.theforage.com/simulations/tata/data-visualisation-p5xo) hosted on Forage.
-The task projects a real-world business scenario, focusing on how a data analyst at Tata might handle, explore, and visualize sales data to uncover actionable insights and drive better decision-making.
+The task simulates a real-world business scenario, focusing on how a data analyst at Tata might handle, explore, and visualize sales data to uncover actionable insights and drive better decision-making.

 The goal of this project was to turn raw data into valuable visual insights that inform business strategy, support growth opportunities, and highlight areas for improvement within the sales pipeline.
 Tableau was used as the primary tool for both data cleaning and visualization.